burkh4rt/DKF-implementations/python/readme.md

+## DKF Implementations | Python

-Runs on Python 3.9.9 with requirements as outlined in `requirements.txt`.
+> Runs with Python 3.11.6 and requirements as outlined in `requirements.txt`.

 For example,